 Can I ask for my information not to be shared?

 Organisations using SystmOne should only access your record when they are involved in giving you care.
 Whenever a professional from another organisation wishes to view your record, they will always ask for your consent.
 If you choose not to allow them to access your record, they will not be able to see any information.
 However, you should be aware that this could disrupt your care.

 If you are a carer and have a Lasting Power of Attorney for health and welfare then you can decline on behalf of the patient who lacks capacity.
 If you do not hold a Lasting Power of Attorney then you can raise your specific concerns with the patient’s doctor.

 If you have parental responsibility and your child is not able to make an informed decision for themselves, then you can make a decision about information sharing on behalf of your child.
 If your child is competent then this must be their decision.

-Do I need to do anything?
+What do I need to do now?

-Note your decisions on the enclosed form and return to Reception.
+After reading this information, note your decisions on the enclosed form and return to Reception.
 You can change your mind at any time, just complete another form.

 Please contact reception if you have any further queries on how we use and share your information.